 In assessing the possible impact or consequences, the assessment can be made from several viewpoints.
 It does not cover everything and it is not prescriptive.
-Impact of an ML&TF risk could, depending on individual bank and its business circumstances, be rated or looked at from the point of view of:
+Impact of an ML&TF risk could, depending on individual FI and its business circumstances, be rated or looked at from the point of view of:

-- how it may affect the business (if through not dealing with risks properly the bank suffers a financial loss from either a crime or through fines from BFIU or regulator) - the risk that a particular transaction may result in the loss of life or property through a terrorist act - the risk that a particular transaction may result in funds being used for any of the following: corruption and bribery, counterfeiting currency, counterfeiting deeds and documents, smuggling of goods/workers/immigrants, banking offences, narcotics offences, psychotropic substance offences, illegal arms trading, kidnapping, terrorism, theft, embezzlement, or fraud, forgery, extortion, smuggling of domestic and foreign currency, black marketing - the risk that a particular transaction may cause suffering due to the financing of illegal drugs - reputational risk how it may affect the bank if it is found to have (unknowingly) aided an illegal act, which may mean government sanctions and/or being shunned by the community of customers

-• how it may affect the wider community of customers if it is found to have aided an illegal act; the community may get a bad reputation as well as the business.
+- how it may affect the business (if through not dealing with risks properly the FI suffers a financial loss from either a crime or through fines from BFIU or regulator); - the risk that a particular transaction may result in the loss of life or property through a terrorist act; - the risk that a particular transaction may be involved in funds generated from any of the following crimes: corruption and bribery, counterfeiting currency, counterfeiting deeds and documents, smuggling of goods/workers/immigrants, banking offences, narcotics offences, psychotropic substance offences, illegal arms trading, kidnapping, terrorism, theft, embezzlement, or fraud, forgery, extortion, smuggling of domestic and foreign currency, black marketing, fraud etc.; - the risk that a particular transaction may be involved in financing of terrorism; - reputational risk how it may affect the FI if it is found to have (unknowingly) aided an illegal act, which may mean BFIU or government sanctions and/or being shunned by the community of customers; - how it may affect the wider community of customers if it is found to have aided an illegal act; the community may get a bad reputation as well as the business.